-Currently there is not a cure for endometriosis and the treatments available aim to reduce the severity of symptoms and improve the quality of life of women with the condition.
-If you have endometriosis, a healthcare profession will discuss with you the treatment options available.
+Currently, there is not a cure for endometriosis and the treatments available aim to reduce the severity of symptoms and improve the quality of life of women with the condition.
+If you have endometriosis, a healthcare professional will discuss with you the treatment options available.
 These usually are:

 - Pain relief using painkillers

 - Hormone treatment with the contraceptive pill, patches or an intrauterine system (IUS)